moneybutton/docs/docs/bsv-private-key.md

 Source code: [privatekey.js](https://github.com/moneybutton/bsv/blob/master/lib/privatekey.js)

+Note that private keys are handled automatically by Money Button behind the scenes and it is not necessary to deal with private keys directly unless you are building an advanced application.

 A private key can be used to spend Bitcoin.
 A private key is to be kept private
 - normally, a user should not share their private key.
 Anyone who has access to the private key can spend funds.
 A private key can be used to derive a